Mordenkainen

 Mordenkainen is a fictional wizard from the World of Greyhawk campaign setting for the Dungeons & Dragons roleplaying game.
-He was created by Gary Gygax as a player character, only months after the start of Gygax's Greyhawk campaign, and is therefore one of the oldest characters continuously associated with Dungeons & Dragons.
+He was created by Gary Gygax as a player character, only months after the start of Gygax's Greyhawk campaign and is therefore one of the oldest characters continuously associated with Dungeons & Dragons.

 Once Gygax was forced out of TSR, Inc., he lost creative control of Mordenkainen.
 TSR then made Mordenkainen a powerful wizard with strong convictions against moral absolutes, and the leader of the Circle of Eight, a cabal of eight powerful wizards.
 In fiction associated with the World of Greyhawk, he has played diverse roles as both protagonist and antagonist.

 Official publications for the World of Greyhawk sometimes contradict each other regarding Mordenkainen.
 It is clear, however, that he is an important figure in the fictional history of the Flanaess.

 Creative origins

 In late 1972, Gary Gygax created Castle Greyhawk and the dungeons beneath it.
 After a few months of almost non-stop play as the Dungeon Master, Gygax asked one of the players, Rob Kuntz, to become co-Dungeon Master, which would allow Gygax an opportunity to experience the game as a player.
 Gygax subsequently created several characters, including a 1st-level wizard in early 1973.
 Gygax was interested in Finnish mythology, and named the wizard Mordenkainen, a portmanteau of the mythical heroes Mordecai and Lemminkäinen.
-Robert J. Kuntz started a role-playing campaign in his Kalibruhn setting in 1973, in which Mordenkainen and Yrag developed as player characters of Gary Gygax.
+Kuntz started a role-playing campaign in his Kalibruhn setting in 1973, in which Mordenkainen and Yrag developed as player characters of Gary Gygax.

 He was to become Gygax's most famous character, and also his favorite to play.
 Over several years of gameplay, mainly from 1973 to 1985, Gygax developed the character traits and adventures with which Mordenkainen would become associated, as well as raising the wizard to "twenty-something levels".
 During this period, Gygax united Mordenkainen with seven of his other characters to form the Circle of Eight.
 During his lifetime, Gygax never disclosed any of Mordenkainen's original game statistics.

 When Gygax was forced out of TSR in 1985, he lost the rights to most of the characters he had mentioned in TSR publications, including Mordenkainen.
 TSR subsequently changed Mordenkainen in ways unforeseen by his creator.
 When the Greyhawk campaign world was reset in 1991's From the Ashes, Mordenkainen was refashioned as the world's most powerful wizard.
 The Circle of Eight was now described as a cabal of eight wizards supervised by Mordenkainen, who together sought to balance the forces of good and evil.

 Mordenkainen is one of the famous mages whose spells were included in the 1988 Greyhawk Adventures hardbound.
 His name has been associated with various spells published in the Dungeons & Dragons system of magic.